 As with other ARVAs, the Evo5 seems too eager to report that it is receiving a signal.
-I frequently see the Evo5 and the Neo+ (I haven't tested this with other ARVAs) report a "phantom" victim when there isn't a transmitting beacon, or when a transmitting beacon is just beyond the ARVA's range.
+I frequently see the Evo5, Neo+, and Neo Pro (I haven't tested this with other ARVAs) momentarily report a victim when there isn't a transmitting beacon (aka a "false alarm"), or when a transmitting beacon is just beyond the ARVA's range.
 It is as if these transceivers are overly optimistic in reporting they that they are receiving a signal.
 It would be much better if they didn't report a signal (i.e., beep and display a distance and direction) until the signal was undeniable.
 A shorter reception range is preferable to an invalid distance and direction.
 You can work around this by continuing your signal search after receiving an initial signal.
 If the signal is valid, the distance will decrease and the direction indicator will stabilize.

 If interference is sensed while searching, the Evo5 will display "20m" to let you know that you should reduce your search strip width.

 A U-Turn arrow is displayed if the distance increases during the coarse search.